WASM Workflows

 Streaming events

 In the WASM SDK, ctx.writeEventToStream() is a no-op — it exists for API compatibility with the Node.js and Rust SDKs but does not emit events to an external stream.
-You can still use wf.runStreaming() to receive events routed via ctx.sendEvent():
+You can still use Workflow.runStreaming() to receive events routed via ctx.sendEvent():

 wf.addStep('process', ['blazen::StartEvent'], async (event, ctx) => {